hooh-hooah/hooh-hooah.github.io/tutorials/hs2-map.md

 If nothing is getting generated, check if you properly registered the Mod XML files assets.

 Also, there is one exception for the map thumbnails.
-For Map Thumbnails, all of the map thumbnails must comply following name format:
+For Map Thumbnails, all the map thumbnails must comply following name format:
 `{Scene Asset Name}_thumb_s` for small thumbnail for Free-H `{Scene Asset Name}_thumb_l` for large thumbnail for Event Map